Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology in a Bose gas

 The exponent $\eta_1$ increases with $\bar{\nu}$ up to maximum values of between 0.7 and 0.9 depending on $Qt_{\min}$, cf. Fig. \ref{FigIRExtractedExponents} --- a value which is significantly different from $1/5$.
 We take a small detour to provide a physical interpretation for this phenomenon.

 Collectively, the vortices show anomalous kinetics and dominate point clouds at low $\bar{\nu}$-values: $\eta_1(\bar{\nu}=0.05)\approx 0.2$.
-It is well-known, however, that the two-dimensional nonrelativistic Bose gas not only exhibits the anomalous vortex kinetics nonthermal fixed point with $\beta=0.2$, but also incorporates strong wave turbulence characterized by $\beta=0.5$ \cite{Berges:2010ez, Orioli:2015dxa, Karl:2016wko}, $\beta$ denoting the corresponding scaling exponent in a correlation function scaling ansatz, cf. Eq. (\ref{EqCorrelFctScalingAnsatz}) in Appendix \ref{Appendix2ptCorrelationFunctionResults}.
+It is well-known, however, that the two-dimensional nonrelativistic Bose gas not only exhibits the anomalous vortex kinetics nonthermal fixed point with $\beta=0.2$, but also incorporates strong wave turbulence characterized by $\beta=0.5$ \cite{Berges:2010ez, Orioli:2015dxa, Karl:2016wko, johnstone2019evolution}.
 If the vortices were absent or coupled strongly to sound excitations in the bulk, only self-similar scaling with $\beta=0.5$ would be visible, as argued for in Ref. \cite{Karl:2016wko}.
 Motivated by this, we infer that in the configurations investigated it is sound excitations in the bulk that reflect strong wave turbulence.
 Correspondingly, if bulk points enter point clouds, then birth and death radii distributions might show scaling behavior deviating from $\eta_1=0.2$.
 As can be seen in Figs. \ref{FigPointClouds}, \ref{FigExponentsMinTimes} and \ref{FigIRExtractedExponents} this is the case for growing $\bar{\nu}$-values and explains the increase of $\eta_1$.
 With this admittedly loose association of bulk points to strong wave turbulence and vortex nuclei points to anomalous vortex kinetics in mind, we refer to the underlying phenomenon as \emph{scaling species mixing} in point clouds.

 Yet, the maximum value of $\eta_1(\nu)$ exceeds $0.5$ significantly for all $Qt_{\min}$.
 A heuristic geometric explanation proceeds as follows.
 Restrict to the dynamics of a single classical-statistical field configuration and corresponding point clouds $X_\nu(t)$.
 Let $Y_\nu(t)\subseteq X_\nu (t)$ be associated to anomalous vortex kinetics and $Z_\nu(t)\subseteq X_\nu(t)$ associated to strong wave turbulence in the bulk, such that $X_\nu(t)=Y_\nu(t)\cup Z_\nu(t)$.
 The alpha complexes of $X_\nu(t)$, $\alpha_r(X_\nu(t))$, however, do not simply decay into $\alpha_r(Y_\nu(t))$ and $\alpha_r(Z_\nu(t))$.
 Instead, depending on the precise arrangements of points in $Y_\nu(t)$ and $Z_\nu(t)$, there may be a lot of simplices contained in $\alpha_r(X_\nu(t))$ which incorporate points of both $Y_\nu(t)$ and $Z_\nu(t)$.
 In addition, simplices that only consist of points in $Y_\nu(t)$ or $Z_\nu(t)$ can be very different from the ones in $\alpha_r(Y_\nu(t))$ and $\alpha_r(Z_\nu(t))$.
 The construction of alpha complexes from $Y_\nu(t)$ and $Z_\nu(t)$ is a highly nonlinear process.
 Birth and death radii distributions can reflect this behavior.